Winner of the 2025 Blue Light Book Award

 HISTORY: Terry grew up in Farmington, New Mexico about 30 miles from Shiprock, the peak visible behind this page.
 Although he fell in love with poetry as an undergraduate at New Mexico State University, studying under Keith Wilson, it wasn't until after he had graduated from seminary, spent three years in the ministry and more than two decades as a retail executive, that he returned to graduate school for an MFA in creative writing.
 He first attended Columbia College Chicago, studying under David Trinidad and Suzanne Buffam, and later graduated from New England College, after spending two and one half years studying under Gerald Stern, Maxine Kumin, Michael Waters, Alicia Ostriker, Carol Frost, Malena Morling, and other acclaimed poets.

-PUBLICATIONS: Terry's most recent poetry collection, The Thing Itself (Longship Press, 2020) with photographs by Gary Topper, is now available for order HERE.
-His previous books are Dharma Rain (Saint Julian Press, 2016), In This Room (CW Books, 2016), If They Have Ears to Hear, winner of the Copperdome Chapbook Award (Southeastern State University Press, 2013), and Altar Call (a winner in the San Gabriel Valley Literary Festival, 2012).
+PUBLICATIONS: Terry's most recent poetry collection, Everything: New and Selected Poems, is the winner of the 2025 Blue Light Press Award and will be released in February of 2025.
+Previous books are The Thing Itself (Longship Press, 2020) with photographs by Gary Topper, available for order HERE, Dharma Rain (Saint Julian Press, 2016), In This Room (CW Books, 2016), If They Have Ears to Hear, winner of the Copperdome Chapbook Award (Southeastern State University Press, 2013), and Altar Call (a winner in the San Gabriel Valley Literary Festival, 2012).
 His poems, essays, articles, memoir pieces, short fiction, and reviews can be found in numerous national literary journals, including Alaska Quarterly Review, Best New Poets, Columbia Poetry Review, Crab Orchard Review, Fifth Wednesday Journal, Green Mountains Review, Prime Number Magazine, and The Sun.
 See "Publications" below to purchase books and for a complete list of journals and links to his online work.

 TEACHING & CONSULTING: Terry has taught as a master poet for Chicago’s Von Steuben High School pilot poetry program, providing guidance for student poets to write and publish their work.
 Since June of 2017, Terry has been a regular guest speaker, presenter, and reader for the new MFA program in creative writing at Dominican University of California.
 In 2019, he was appointed the sixth Poet Laureate of Marin County, California.
 Currently he is a free-lance poetry coach, helping other poets achieve their writing and publishing goals.
 See "Poetry Coach" below for more information about his consulting business...

 EDITING: Terry has served as a guest editor for MiPOesias Magazine, Fifth Wednesday Journal, OVS, and The Marin Poetry Center Newsletter.
 He has been an editor with Trio House Press since its founding in 2011 until recently, serving as lead editor for five of its book projects, before stepping down in order to devote more time to his writing and teaching.
-He now is affiliated with the press as a member of its advisory board, and serves as a guest editor of The Banyan Review.
+He now serves as a guest editor of The Banyan Review.

 AWARDS: In addition to the prizes his chapbooks have won, his numerous awards include The Crab Orchard Review Special Feature Award in Poetry, the Littoral Press Poetry Prize, and seven Pushcart Prize nominations, among others.
 In 2019 Terry was selected as the sixth Poet Laureate of Marin County California.